MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-II-Corps-Engineers-Department-Army-Department-Defense/part-222-Engineering-Design/section-222.6.md

 (k) *Progress reports.* Progress reports should be submitted monthly by the Division Engineer to WRSC.
 The reports shall include progress through the last Saturday of the month and should be mailed by the following Monday.
 The reports shall contain the information and be typewritten in the format shown in appendix G. Copies of Unsafe Dam Data Sheets will be submitted with the progress report.
 Copies of the completed inspection report for Dams in the Unsafe-Emergency category will be submitted also.
 (RCS-DAEN-CWE-19)

-(l) *Contracts* - (1) *Corps of Engineers supervision.* Contracts for performing inventory and inspection activities under supervision of the Corps of Engineers shall be Fixed-Price Architect Engineer Contracts for Services.
+(l) *Contracts*—(1) *Corps of Engineers supervision.* Contracts for performing inventory and inspection activities under supervision of the Corps of Engineers shall be Fixed-Price Architect Engineer Contracts for Services.
 A sample scope of work setting forth requirements is provided in appendix H. Experience has shown that costs for individual dam inspection have been lower when multiple inspections are included in one contract.
 Therefore, each A-E contract should include multiple dam inspections where practicable.
 Corps participation in A-E inspections should be held to a minimum.
 Corps representatives should participate in only enough A-E inspections to assure the equality of the inspections.

 (2) *State supervision.* Contracts with States for performing inventory and inspection activities under State supervision may be either a Cost-Reimbursement type A-E Contract for Services or a Fixed-Price type contract.
 The selection of Architect-Engineers by the State should require approval of the Corps of Engineers Contracting Officer.
 The negotiated price for A-E services under cost-reimbursement type contracts with States will also require approval by the Contracting Officer.
 Contracts with States should require *timely* submission of the inspection reports to the District Engineer for review and approval.
 The contract provisions should also prevent public release of or public comment on the inspection report until the District Engineer has reviewed and approved the report.
 Corps of Engineers participation in State inspections should be limited to occasional selected inspections to assure the quality of the State program.